 Reverse shoulder replacement has gained popularity partly because it can be a solution for severe injury or deterioration of patients’ shoulder joints.
-But shoulder implants have suffered higher complication rates than other joint implants.
+But the implants have brought higher complication rates than other joint replacements.

-Reverse shoulder replacement remains a relatively new procedure and reports of complications have decreased as surgical techniques and implant designs have improved.
+Reverse shoulder replacement remains a relatively new procedure.
+Reports of complications have decreased as surgical techniques and implant designs have improved.
 But complication rates have been higher than for other joint implants over the history of the devices.

-The most common complications of reverse shoulder implants include nerve damage, infection and dislocation.
+The most common complications include nerve damage, infection and dislocation.

-The overall complication rate of rTSA may be as much as four times that of conventional shoulder replacement surgery.
+The overall complication rate of rTSA may be as much as four times that of conventional implant surgery.
 One study found that nearly 4 in 10 reverse shoulder implant patients younger than 65 experienced complications.

-Age can also play a difference in a patient’s chances of suffering a complication, but not in the way it often factors into medical issues.
-Researchers in a 2013 study of nearly 3,000 reverse shoulder replacement patients found those younger than 60 required revision surgeries at twice the rate as patients 60 or older.
+Age can also play a role in a patient’s chances of suffering a complication, but not in the way it often factors into medical issues.
+Researchers in a 2013 study of nearly 3,000 rTSA patients found those younger than 60 required revision surgeries at twice the rate as patients 60 or older.
 So younger people are more likely than older people to experience problems.

 Despite potential side effects, a surgeon may still recommend reverse shoulder replacement if it may improve a patient’s quality of life.
 Patients should be aware of the potential complications from this surgery and how they may affect their health.

 A reverse shoulder implant can dislocate if a patient lifts something or puts other tension on the muscles.
-Dislocation can also happen if the parts of the implant are the wrong size from one another.
+Dislocation can also happen if the parts of the implant don’t match in size.

 Doctors may be able to relocate the ball into the socket of the implant, and put the patient’s arm in a sling for a few weeks.
 If this does not work, or if it can’t be done, the patient may require surgery to relocate the implant.

 A patient’s bone health can play a part in fractures or the implant coming loose.
-Fractures can occur even as a surgeon places a reverse shoulder implant into a patient for the first time.
-Patients receiving this reverse shoulder replacements may already have weak bones that are more prone to breaking.
+Fractures can occur even as a surgeon places an implant into a patient for the first time.
+Patients receiving this joint replacement may already have weak bones that are more prone to breaking.

 If the patient’s bone fails to grow around the implant’s baseplate, it may remain loose and require further surgery to correct.